HebaNAS/IBM-Watson-Studio-Enablement/05-LoanApprovalSPSSModeler/README.md

 <br></br>

 7. A list of all the data assets you have in this project will be listed.
 Let's select `customers_credit_status.csv`, available [here](https://github.com/HebaNAS/IBM-Watson-Studio-Enablement/blob/master/03-LoanApprovalModel/customers_credit_status.csv).
-If you have been following along the tutorials in their numbered sequence, you should have the dataset imported already and available.
-Note: Names of datasets in the screenshots may be different from what you have.
+**Note:** Names of datasets in the screenshots may be different from what you have.
 After selecting the dataset, click **Ok**.
 ![7](https://github.com/HebaNAS/IBM-Watson-Studio-Enablement/blob/master/05-LoanApprovalSPSSModeler/imgs/7.jpg?raw=true)
 <br></br>